 People often choose to wear traditional Chinese clothing, such as the Chinese silk jacket, as a mark of respect for their ancestors.

 We at Art Treasures Gallery wish you Good fortune, Success and Longevity in this year of the the Rooster.

 If you cannot find what you’re looking for, do let us know exactly what you need and we’ll e-mail photos of what we have in stock.
 If you have questions or simply need more information you can contact Art Treasures Gallery by either clicking on the Contact Us link here or on the navigation bar at the top.

 Gong Xi Fa Cai / Kung Hei Fat Choi.

 Andy SW Ng and Un Wai Kio (Vickie)

 Art Treasures Gallery – Hong Kong, Macau & Zhuhai in southern China.

-Dealer and restorers of genuine antique Chinese furniture, artifacts, architectural relics, objects and accessories from the Ming and Qing dynasties.
+Dealer and restorers of genuine antique Chinese furniture from the Ming and Qing dynasties.